robinsonlovatto-misc/simple-test-project-react-native/README.md

-# react-native-concepts
+# React Native - A simple test project
-Exercise on React Native for the Bootcamp GoStack - Rocketseat
+Exercise on React Native for the Bootcamp GoStack - Rocketseat.

-Retrieve the projects in an array and add new [simulated] projets with an add button.
+Add a record in the backend by clicking the button "Adicionar projeto".
+The purpose of the project was to test useState and useEffect.
+That way, there is no form to add new records.

 Some of the features used in this project: <br>
-&nbsp;&nbsp;repo https://github.com/rlovatto/NodeJS-concepts-middleware.git for the backend <br>
 &nbsp;&nbsp;React Native components<br>
 &nbsp;&nbsp;&nbsp;&nbsp;SafeAreaView<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Text <br>